Kaunia Upazila: Administration

-Kaunia Upazila is divided into Kaunia Municipality and six union parishads: Balapara, Haragach, Kursha, Sarai, Shahidbag, and Tepamodhupur.
+Kaunia Upazila is divided into Haragach Municipality and six union parishads: Kaunia Balapara, Haragach, Kursha, Sarai, Shahidbag, and Tepamodhupur.
 The union parishads are subdivided into 80 mauzas and 78 villages.

-Kaunia (Main Town) consists of three mouzas (Harishwar, Nizpara and).
-It has an area of 6.49 km2.
-The town has a population of 11125; male 52.5%, female 47.5%.
-The density of population is per km2 1714.
+Hargach Municipality consists of 9 wards.
+It has an area of 16.13 km2.
+The town has a population of 61425 with a sex ratio of 1038 females per 1000 males.
+The density of population is per km2 3808.